CumulusNetworks/docs/content/cumulus-linux-40/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{%notice note%}}

 - You *cannot* use the same MAC address for different MLAG pairs.
 Make sure you specify a different `clagd-sys-mac` setting for each MLAG pair in the network.
+- You cannot use multicast MAC addresses as the `clagd-sys-mac`.
 - If you configure MLAG with NCLU commands, Cumulus Linux does not check against a possible collision with VLANs outside the default reserved range when creating the peer link interfaces, in case the reserved VLAN range has been modified.

 {{%/notice%}}